-YWCA Kalamazoo is dedicated to promoting healthy relationships through engaging presentations rooted in the empowerment model, bystander intervention, and violence prevention.
-Using videos, open and honest dialogue, and interactive learning experiences, the YWCA Healthy Relationships Presentation Series aims to raise awareness, build personal and collective responsibility, and provide skills to challenge violence throughout our lives and community.
+YWCA Kalamazoo provides education and awareness on the impact of domestic violence, sexual assault, human trafficking, and more to increase community awareness.
+Using videos, open and honest dialogue, and interactive learning experiences, the YWCA Presentation Series aims to raise awareness, build personal and collective responsibility, and provide skills to challenge violence throughout our lives and community.

-These presentations, or a combination of them, are available upon request for any school, college, group, organization, event, or business in the community.
+These presentations and workshops, or a combination of them, are available upon request for any school, college, group, organization, event, or business in the community.

-Please contact our Community Educator, Demetrias Wolverton at email@example.com, for further information or to schedule a presentation.
+Please contact Demetrias Wolverton, Director of Mission Impact, at firstname.lastname@example.org to schedule a presentation.

 Introduction to Sexual Assault and Rape Culture

 In this presentation, there will be a brief look at Domestic Violence and the power and control dynamics that are also present in Sexual Assault.
 From this point, the discussion moves into the differences between sexual assault and rape, unhelpful social narratives around sexual assault, which has created what we know as “rape culture” and “slut-shaming”, and bystander intervention, including defining what consent is and is not.
 This presentation is appropriate for high school-aged individuals, parents, educators, non-profit staff, and other business/organization personnel.
 They will be given a healthy relationships brochure and a YWCA crisis intervention card.